Iwasawa Theory for $p$-torsion Class Group Schemes in Characteristic $p$: Conjectures for Monodromy Stable Towers

 In Sections~\ref{sec:basicanumber}-\ref{sec:beyondbasic}, we provide evidence for these conjectures.
 We mainly focus on basic $\Z_p$-towers as they are easiest to compute with; note that Conjecture~\ref{MC}, which addressed basic towers, is compatible with these more general conjectures.
 We then give some additional examples of other monodromy stable towers as well as a few examples featuring non-monodromy stable towers that support Philosophy~\ref{philosophy} while exhibiting more complicated behavior.

 \begin{remark} Towers with periodic, non-stable monodromy do not seem to satisfy Conjecture~\ref{conj:stableanumber}.
 There does appear to be similar formula for the $a$-number, but unsurprisingly the constants depend on the parity of $n$.
-However, limited investigations suggest that towers with periodic monodromy do satisfy Conjecture~\ref{conj:stablespecific}; see Section~\ref{ss:periodic}. \end{remark}
+However, limited investigations suggest that towers with periodic monodromy may satisfy Conjecture~\ref{conj:stablespecific} as well; see Section~\ref{ss:periodic}. \end{remark}

+\begin{remark} We are not completely confident that monodromy stable $\Z_p$-towers are the correct class of $\Z_p$-towers to consider.
+After this paper first appeared as a preprint, Joe Kramer-Miller and James Upton suggested that these conjectures might only hold for overconvergent $\Z_p$-towers.
+Basic tower are both monodromy stable and overconvergent, so since most of our evidence comes from computing with basic towers it is difficult to investigate the difference. \end{remark}